evisp/ml-handbook/docs/04-core-ml/dim_reduction.md

 - Which directions carry most of the information.
 - How many components you need to keep a chosen fraction (e.g., 90–95%) of the total variance.
-- Where each sample lies in this compressed coordinate system.[1]
+- Where each sample lies in this compressed coordinate system.

 Typical applications include:

 - Creating 2D/3D plots of high‑dimensional data to visually inspect patterns (e.g., whether classes or clusters separate).
 - Reducing dimensionality before clustering to improve stability and speed.
 - Compressing features for downstream models while retaining most of the signal.
-- Denoising by discarding components with very small variance that mainly capture noise.[1]
+- Denoising by discarding components with very small variance that mainly capture noise.

 > PCA has limitations.